 We put 22 of the best Nerf guns to the test.
-Our goal: Find out which ones are the most accurate and easiest to use.
-After hours of target practice, we found five guns that were easy to master, shoot, and reload every time.
+Our goal: Find out which ones are the most accurate and easiest to master.
+After hours of target practice, we found five blaster that were easy to shoot and reload every time.
 The choice comes down to what you value most in battle: stealth or fire-power.

 N-Strike Elite Jolt Blaster

 An even smaller pistol that fits in the palm of your hand.
-It wasn’t quite as accurate as the Sidestrike but it’s just as powerful ($5).
+It wasn’t as accurate as the Sidestrike but it is just as powerful ($5).

 This fully-automatic machine gun rains 25 darts in seconds.
-It’s relatively quiet for a battery-powered blaster but that also makes it heavier.
+Its batteries makes it heavier, but it's still relatively quiet ($50).

 The 5 Best Nerf Guns